Menu

 Prevention Methods

-Preventing salami attacks requires a multifaceted approach combining organizational vigilance, technical measures, and employee education.
+Preventing salami attacks requires a multifaceted approach combining organizational vigilance, technical measures, employee education, and awareness of related social engineering risks.

 1. Organizational Measures